 The nicotine in cigarettes is an extremely addictive substance; this is why breaking a smoking habit isn’t easy.
 However, if you are a smoker, quitting will be an important step in improving your overall health.
 Because quitting can be so challenging, most people need support.
 Don’t hesitate to talk to your dental professional about your desire to stop.
 As you develop a course of action to help you quit smoking, keeping your mouth and teeth as clean as possible can be daily encouragement to push for perfect health.
 Brushing often with fluoride toothpaste and flossing daily prevents tooth decay and periodontal disease and battling tartar buildup and other forms of stains.
 Now that you know the dangers of smoking and oral health, remember that it’s never too late to start the process of a better and healthier lifestyle.

 Do you have any questions about smoking and your oral health?
-Call Westermeier Martin Dental care to schedule an appointment with your dentist 716-508-4547 or request an appointment online.
+Call Westermeier Martin Dental care to schedule an appointment with your dentist 716-508-4547.